simoneSantoni/data-viz-smm635/README.md

 to face some data visualization challenges.
 Details about the client and the challenge will be available on November 17.
-Final course projects will be evaluated on a rolling basis and should be submitted by early January (e.g., January 7 — the course office will confirm the exact deadline shortly).
+Final course projects will be evaluated on a rolling basis and should be submitted by early January (e.g., December 17 — the course office will confirm the exact deadline shortly).

 To clarify your expectations about the FCP, please consider the [assignments administered to the previous BA cohorts](https://github.com/simoneSantoni/data-viz-smm635/blob/c3eb44673454d975a2a5c92db514daf5fb5ac5b4/pastAssignments).